-A few weeks ago, another post was explaining how to use PSP templates as they are available in recent versions of Paintshop Pro.
+A few weeks ago, another post was explaining how to use PSP templates as they are available in recent versions of PaintShop Pro.
 However, digital scrapbookers have a wide array of possible layered templates available in various online stores.
-Let's have a look at how they are used with Paintshop Pro.
+Let's have a look at how they are used with PaintShop Pro.

 Typically, layered templates are distributed in .psd format.
-This might be a Photoshop format, but since Ppaintshop Pro can open those files, it allows designers to reach a wider range of digital scrapbookers, and allow PSP users to have more options.
+This might be a Photoshop format, but since PaintShop Pro can open those files, it allows designers to reach a wider range of digital scrapbookers, and allow PSP users to have more options.

 Layout templates contain various layers to represent papers, photos, and elements.
 Some of them are there simply as placeholders to suggest where to place various elements, others will offer an area to cut papers (or photos) to shape.

 Although the vast majority of layered templates are in .psd format, you might occasionally find some .pspimage templates or you might have created your own.
 The process to use them is identical.

 Let's have a look at this template where we will replace the grey mat by a green paper.

 In the Layers palette, activate the layer of the shape you want to use as a pattern, and add your paper as a layer just above it.

 Activate the shape layer, and with the Magic Wand, select the area OUTSIDE of the shape (make sure the Contiguous is UNchecked), and reactivate the layer of the paper you added.

 Hit the DELETE key on your keyboard to remove everything but the area of the shape you wanted to keep.